Kenneth Bae: Career and personal life

 Bae met his wife, Lydia, two weeks after starting at the University of Oregon, and got married a year later.
-He had his first child with Lydia, a son named Jonathan, in 1990, as well as a daughter, Natalie, in 1996.
+They have two children.
 Bae later moved to Dalian, China in 2006, and then to Dandong, China, near neighboring North Korea.

 Bae lived in Lynnwood, Washington, in Snohomish County.
 Bae has a sister, Terri Chung, who is stated to live in Lynnwood and in Edmonds, which is also in Snohomish County.

 As of January 2014, Bae is the father of two children in Arizona and of another child in Hawaii, ages 17, 22 and 23.
 Bae also has at least one stepdaughter.

 Working with YWAM's University of the Nations, Bae lived in China with his wife and his step-daughter for seven years.
 He created a tourism company called "Nations Tour" for North Korean special economic zone visits that were stated to be Christian missionary trips.